jonwyett/brightcove-fpc/README.md

 The most interesting part was fuzzy matching.

-I fed the program a list of **known FPC events** (names and dates) and asked it to scan every video for *close matches* — not exact.
+I fed the program a list of **known FPC events** (names and dates) from FoJEMS and asked it to scan every video for *close matches* — not exact.

 - If a video was uploaded on the same day (or within two days) of a known event
 - And the title, description, or filename sounded similar to the event name

 → It flagged it as a potential match, with a confidence score and the field it matched against.

-This is how we caught edge cases:
+This important for edge cases:

-- Videos with generic titles but uploaded on the right day
+- Videos titles never exactly match FoJEMS event titles
-- Slightly misspelled events
-- Or cases where the name of a speaker mattered more than the event title
+- Cases where the name of a speaker mattered more than the event title

 The process was careful not to override any manual decisions.
 And I built in a way to skip over anything we'd already marked as "definitely not ours."